 Relentless Negotiation—Ready for Trial at Any Moment

-Prosecutors often pursue serious charges from the start in the Livingston County, MO area, but that doesn’t mean those charges are final.
-We challenge assumptions, push back against overcharging, and negotiate from a position of strength.
-At the same time, we prepare every Livingston County, MO case as if it will go to trial, because thorough preparation is what drives better outcomes, whether in the courtroom or at the negotiating table.
+Prosecutors in the Livingston County, MO area often start with the toughest charges, but that doesn’t mean they stick.
+We challenge their case early, push back hard, and negotiate aggressively.
+At the same time, we prepare every case like it’s going to trial, because that level of preparation is what forces better results.

-A manslaughter charge in Livingston County, MO may be serious, but it’s not a foregone conclusion.
-There are multiple ways to push back, challenge the prosecution, and in some cases get the charges reduced or dismissed altogether.
+A manslaughter charge in Livingston County, MO is serious, but it is far from automatic.
+There are multiple ways a strong defense attorney can challenge the case, weaken the prosecution’s argument, and in some situations, get charges reduced or dismissed entirely.

 Strong Livingston County, MO defense strategies often include: